basp/mouse/README.md

 # mouse
-A VM kind of thingy.
+A functional VM kind of thingy.
 Experimental.